YoushanZhang/Dog-Cardiomegaly/README.md

 This directory contains the datasets for paper [Regressive Vision Transformer for Dog Cardiomegaly Assessment](https://www.nature.com/articles/s41598-023-50063-x), which is accepted by Scientific Reports.

-If you have any questions, please email to yz945@cornell.edu
+If you have any questions, please email to youshan.zhang@yu.edu
 ### Reference

 If you find it is helpful, please cite it as: